-It is important to note that 'assessment only' activities are considered in scope for the classification.
+It is important to note that 'assessment only' activities are considered in scope under the AMHCC.

 2.2 Identification of cost drivers

 The Definition and Cost Drivers for Mental Health Services project identified possible cost drivers for further examination in the mental health classification development.
 The project involved a number of stages, including: